aridjayarecipes/cutesrecipes.web.app/content/post/2373-how-to-make-super-quick-homemade-banana-pineapple-candy-muffins.md

 ##### Steps to make Banana Pineapple Candy Muffins:

 1. Simmer the pineapple in covered pan for 15mins then uncover
-1. Keep stirring the pineapple til little liquid is left &amp; the pineapple is almost clear color.
+1. Keep stirring the pineapple til little liquid is left & the pineapple is almost clear color.
 1. Add brown sugar and keep stirring til caramelized.
 Set aside.
-1. In a separate bowl, cream butter, sugar, eggs &amp; vanilla.
+1. In a separate bowl, cream butter, sugar, eggs & vanilla.
-1. Add mashed banana &amp; pineapple then mix.
+1. Add mashed banana & pineapple then mix.
 1. In smaller bowl, mix dry ingredients then add to wet and mix til well incorporated.
 1. Pour in to greased/lined muffin pan and bake at 350 for 25mins or until slightly brown, in middle or higher rack.
-Brush with butter &amp; serve warm if preferred
+Brush with butter & serve warm if preferred